SigmaHQ/sigma-specification/V2_breaking_changes.md

 **Breaking changes**

-Warning `sigmac` will not be able to convert this version.
+Warning `sigmac` will not be able to convert all the specification of this version.
 Only `pySigma` and the corresponding `sigma-cli` provide full support for version 2.

 # New Modifiers